amalgam8/amalgam8/examples/README.md

     docker-compose -f docker/bookinfo.yaml up -d
     ```

+    This example is made up of services written in different languages.
+It
+    may take up to a minute to start running.

     * Follow the instructions for the [Bookinfo](apps/bookinfo/) example

     * To shutdown the bookinfo instances, run the following commands: